 Rule 302 of the Pennsylvania Bar Admission Rules requires lawyers working for non-governmental business entities to obtain a Limited In-House Corporate Counsel License before practicing law within the state.
 Rule 5.5(b)(1) of the Pennsylvania Rules of Professional Conduct prohibits an in-house lawyer licensed in another state from practicing within Pennsylvania unless she has obtained a Rule 302 corporate-counsel license.

-These Pennsylvania rules mirror ABA Model Rule 5.5(d), which generally permits an in-house lawyer to provide limited legal services through her company’s out-of-state office without engaging in the unauthorized practice of law, but notes that states may require corporate counsel to obtain a special license.
+These Pennsylvania rules mirror ABA Model Rule 5.5(d), which generally permits an in-house lawyer to provide limited legal services through her company’s out-of-state office without engaging in the unauthorized practice of law.
+The rule notes, however, that states may require corporate counsel to obtain a special license.
 See ABA Model Rule 5.5 cmt.
 17.

 Licensure and Privilege